Ethan2k04/Ethan2k04/README.md

 ## Hi👋 My name is Ethan
+---
 ![giphy](https://github.com/user-attachments/assets/5716ce53-9f4a-40c9-88d0-e145b5d513a7)

-I'm an undergraduate major in computer science currently studying at Nankai University.
+I'm a CS undergraduate at Nankai University.
-I like trying new stuffs, exploring new areas and working on new technologies.
+I like trying new things, exploring new areas and working on new technologies.
+My github repos will focus on computer backend and releated stuffs.
 My motto is: ** Always exploring 吾将上下而求索 **
 Visit my site [https://www.ethan2k04.icu/]{Ethan Site} to learn more ✨
 <!--